Higgs boson rapidity distribution in bottom annihilation at NNLL and beyond: Introduction

 \section{Introduction}

 The Standard Model (SM) Higgs boson is one of the important fundamental particles to study at colliders like the Large Hadron Collider (LHC).
 Understanding the Higgs properties is crucial to know the SM well and is also critical to the search of new physics beyond the SM (BSM) where new physics might couple to the Higgs sector.
-It is therefore, important to understand the properties of the Higgs boson by studying its inclusive production and differential distributions at the colliders like the LHC.
 Testing the Higgs properties and understanding its interactions with other fundamental particles are indeed main tasks at the LHC in the upcoming runs.
 Precision calculations play a prominent role in these studies by calculating the higher-order contributions in the perturbation theory and improving the predictions of Higgs boson properties to a very high accuracy.